Electricity in Turkey: Policy and regulation

 The government aims for half of electricity to be from renewable energy by 2023; with capacity targets of 32 GW for hydropower, 12 GW for wind, 10 GW for solar, and 3 GW for biomass and geothermal combined.
 Shura Energy Transition Center have suggested that longer-term plans and targets would also be useful, together with a policy on distributed generation, market design to incentivize grid flexibility was also suggested.
 The objectives are developing local manufacturing capacity such as wind turbines, technology transfer and creating a competitive domestic market for low-cost renewable energy.
 For wind and solar tenders, there is a high domestic content requirement, and imported solar modules are taxed.
-According to the European Commission the domestic content requirements contradict World Trade Organization and EU-Turkey Customs Union rules.
+According to the European Commission the domestic content requirements contradict World Trade Organization and EU–Turkey Customs Union rules.
 A solar PV factory was opened in 2020.
-Developing regulation to specify the role of aggregators in providing flexibility, and including energy storage systems and demand side management within ancillary services, has been suggested.
+Developing regulation to specify the role of aggregators in providing flexibility, and including energy storage systems and demand-side management within ancillary services, has been suggested.

-In 2023 the Chamber of Mechanical Engineers criticised the just published National Energy plan as amateurish: they said that it forecast generation of 174 TWh in 2035 with 57 GW of fossil fuel power plants but that, in 2021, 215 TWh was generated from 46 GW installed.
+In 2023 the Chamber of Mechanical Engineers criticised the just published National Energy plan as amateurish: they said that it forecast generation of 174&nbsp:TWh in 2035 with 57 GW of fossil fuel power plants but that, in 2021, 215 TWh was generated from 46 GW installed.
+Shura Energy Center said in 2023 that the electricity sector should take the lead in decarbonisation to the 2053 net zero goal.